Miqueas/GML/README.md

 [![License][LicenseBadge]][licenseURL]

+# DEPRECATED!!!!!!!!11111

+I never made ANYTHING with this repo and now there's this another project: [jwestman/gtk-blueprint-tool](https://gitlab.gnome.org/jwestman/gtk-blueprint-tool/).
+Is basically the same idea, but that one actually works, it just need more contributions and i'll try to contribute to that project instead.

 # GML [WIP]

 GTK Mockup Metalanguage (GML for simplicity) is an attempt to replace the XML used in GTK templates.